KesharwaniArpita/cern-technical-student-notes/README.md

 # After i'm selected
 Congratulations!
-There are a few things you should know.
+There are a few things you should know, probably.
+I don't know them yet!
+Check back in a couple of months ☺

 There is a post on Tau Bytes that you may find useful, even though is aimed at summer students: https://taubytes.com/cern/05-going-to-cern-information-how-to-get-to-cern.html